Frustrations and Fixes

 Why Can’t I Find Anything in the DAM?

-The definitions for your keywords, terms, or tags are useless to your DAM without a good taxonomy.
-When searching for content using a particular keyword, your DAM will find all instances of that term.
+The definitions for your keywords, terms, or tags are useless to your DAM solution without a good taxonomy.
+When searching for digitized content using a particular keyword, your DAM system will find all instances of that term.
 Sounds excellent until you have hundreds and thousands of results to sift through.
-Your DAM will answer your search query with as many relevant assets as possible, and without context and consistent term use, you’ll get plenty of unrelated content.
+Your DAM software will answer your search query with as many relevant assets as possible, and without context and consistent term use, you’ll get plenty of unrelated content.

 A taxonomy is a system that defines the keywords and terms attributed to your assets.
 The intent is to organize assets through these descriptions and improve search performance, making it easier to retrieve your content.
 A successful taxonomy is not the flashy star of your DAM; it lives behind the scenes, connecting your assets to your end-users.